What is Going on with the Pastors in America?

 Here are some startling statistics on pastors; FASICLD (Francis A. Schaeffer Institute of Church Leadership Development).
 This quest started in 1989 as a Fuller Institute project that was picked up by FASICLD in 1998.

-After over 18 years of researching pastoral trends and many of us being a pastor, we have found (this data is backed up by other studies) that pastors are in a dangerous occupation!
-We are perhaps the single most stressful and frustrating working profession, more than medical doctors, lawyers, politicians or cat groomers (hey they have claws).
-We found that over 70% of pastors are so stressed out and burned out that they regularly consider leaving the ministry (I only feel that way on Mondays).
+After over 18 years of researching pastoral trends and many of us are a pastor, we have found (this data is backed up by other studies) that pastors are in a dangerous occupation!
+We are perhaps the single most stressful and frustrating working profession, more than medical doctors, lawyers, or politicians).
+We found that over 70% of pastors are so stressed out and burned out that they regularly consider leaving the ministry.
 Thirty-five to forty percent of pastors actually do leave the ministry, most after only five years.
 On a personal note, out of the 12 senior pastors that I have served under directly, two have passed away, and four have left the ministry totally-that is, not only are they no longer in the pulpit, but they no longer even attend a church.
 And, I run into ex-pastors on a regular basis at conferences and speaking engagements; makes me wonder "what's up with that," as my kids would say.

-From our recent research we did to retest our data, 1050 pastors were surveyed from two pastor's conferences held in Orange County and Pasadena, Ca-416 in 2005, and 634 in 2006 (I conducted a similar study for the Fuller Institute in the late 80s with a much greater sampling).
+From our recent research we did to retest our data, 1050 pastors were surveyed from two pastor's conferences held in Orange County and Pasadena, Ca-416 in 2005, and 634 in 2006 (This is a small local sampling to assess causes and motivations, not necessarily indicative of a national sampling.)

 - Nine hundred forty-eight (948 or 90%) of pastors stated they are frequently fatigued, and worn out on a weekly and even daily basis (did not say burned out).